 The Dynamics of the Guests in Filled Germanium Clathrates

-F. Grandjean and W. Schweika and G. S. Nolas and B. C. Sales and G. J. Long and V. Keppens and P. Bonville and D. Mandrus and H. M. Christen and R. P. Hermann, "The Dynamics of the Guests in Filled Germanium Clathrates," Material Resource Society Symposium Proceedings, Materials Research Society, Jan 2006.
+R. P. Hermann and F. Grandjean and V. M. Keppens and W. Schweika and G. S. Nolas and D. G. Mandrus and B. C. Sales and H. M. Christen and P. Bonville and G. J. Long, "The Dynamics of the Guests in Filled Germanium Clathrates," Proceedings of the Materials Research Society Symposium (2005, Boston, MA), vol. 886, pp. 389-394, Materials Research Society, Jan 2006.

 Article - Conference proceedings

 © 2006 Materials Research Society, All rights reserved.